Blog

-The Inflation Reduction Act (IRA) is a pivotal piece of legislation that earmarked billions of dollars of federal funds in support of climate-friendly investments such as solar.
-Thanks to the IRA, businesses and non-profit organizations can now take advantage of these funds when they install solar, including a 30% federal tax credit (a 30% direct cash payout for non-profits), with some projects eligible for even more funding.
+The Inflation Reduction Act (IRA), was a pivotal piece of legislation passed back in 2022 that earmarked billions of dollars of federal funds in support of climate-friendly investments such as solar.
+Thanks to the IRA, businesses can take advantage of a 30% federal tax credit when they install solar, with some projects eligible for even more funding.

 Which solar projects are affected by the new wage and labor provisions, and what are the primary requirements?